How to refer children to the FairPlay voucher program

 There is no guarantee that all referral agents will receive referral vouchers.

-- 25 May 2022: Vouchers must be redeemed by activity providers.
+- 31 May 2023: last day for vouchers to be redeemed by activity providers.

 Who you can refer